md-ash-dot/mildew-detector/README.md

 - List here your project hypothesis(es) and how you envision validating it (them).

+- The available dataset contains 4208 images of healthy and powdery mildew containing leaves.

+- We suspect powdery mildew contained leaves have clear marks/signs, typically the leaf is not so fresh and has discoloration and shows signs of a dying leaf.
+Small white spots on both the surface and the underside of leaves can be noticed, that can differentiate them from an healthy leaf.
+An Image Montage shows that typically a powdery mildew leaf has white spots across it.
+Average Image, Variability Image and Difference between Averages studies did not reveal any clear pattern to differentiate one from another.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

 - List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

+- **Business Requirement 1**: Data Visualization

+  - We will display the "mean" and "standard deviation" images for healthy and powdery mildew contained leaves.
+  - We will display the difference between an average healthy leaf and an powdery mildew contained leaf.
+  - We will display an image montage for either healthy or owdery mildew contained leaves.

+- **Business Requirement 2**: Classification
+  - We want to predict if a given leaf is healthy or contains powdery mildew.
+  - We want to build a binary classifier and generate reports.

 ## ML Business Case

 - In the previous bullet, you potentially visualised an ML task to answer a business requirement.
 You should frame the business case using the method we covered in the course.

+### MalariaClf

+- We want an ML model to predict if a given leaf is healthy or contains powdery mildew., based on historical image data.
+It is a supervised model, a 2-class, single-label, classification model.

+???????
+- Our ideal outcome is to provide the medical team a faster and more reliable diagnostic for malaria detection.
+- The model success metrics are
+  - Accuracy of 65% or above on the test set.
+- The model output is defined as a flag, indicating if the cell has malaria or not and the associated probability of being infected or not.
+The medical staff will do the blood smear workflow as usual and upload the picture to the App.
+The prediction is made on the fly (not in batches).
+- Heuristics: The current diagnostic needs an experienced staff and detailed inspection to distinguish infected and not infected cells.
+A blood smear sample is collected, mixed with a reagent and examined under the microscope.
+Visual criteria are used to detect malaria parasites.
+It leaves room to produce inaccurate diagnostics due to human error.
+On top of that, some specific hospital facilities with malaria centres need more, trained staff and expertise and are typically understaffed.
+- The training data to fit the model come from the [National Institutes of Health (NIH) Website](https://ceb.nlm.nih.gov/repositories/malaria-datasets/).
+This dataset contains about 26+ thousand images.
+We have extracted a subset of 5643 images from this dataset and saved it to [Kaggle dataset directory](https://www.kaggle.com/codeinstitute/malaria-cell-classification/) for quicker model training.
+  - Train data - target: infected or not; features: all images

 ## Dashboard Design